Transcriptase730/Transcriptase730/README.md

 - 👀 I’m interested in discovering the dark secrets like the mariana web
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate with you guys
-- 📫 How to reach me: use the github,or dn42 search my username "Transcriptase"
+- 📫 How to reach me: use the github,search my username "Transcriptase"
 - 😄 Pronouns: I'm male
 - ⚡ Fun fact: I'm 19 years old